 Labor and Delivery Travel Nurse Pay in North Carolina

-L&D contracts are a solid lane in travel nursing — the specialized skill set, the call requirements, and steady demand for experienced labor nurses keep rates competitive.
+L&D contracts are a solid lane in travel nursing.
+The specialized skill set, the call requirements, and steady demand for experienced labor nurses keep rates competitive.
 Based on current market data, weekly pay for travel L&D RNs in North Carolina generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts with heavy call or high-acuity antepartum and C-section coverage tend toward the top end.
 One North Carolina wrinkle: outside metro Charlotte and the Triangle, cost of living runs lower, so a stipend that feels merely fine in a pricier market stretches further in places like Greensboro.

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+- Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend folded into the package

-• Health, dental, and vision insurance
+- Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+- Travel reimbursement to and from your assignment

-• Call pay on top of base, which matters on L&D since deliveries and OB emergencies don’t wait for daytime
+- Call pay on top of base, which matters on L&D since deliveries and OB emergencies don’t wait for daytime

-• Completion bonuses on select contracts and a 401(k) with contribution options
+- Completion bonuses on select contracts and a 401(k) with contribution options

 Want the bigger picture on how L&D pay is built across markets?
 Our travel labor and delivery nurse salary guide breaks down what drives the weekly number and how stipends fit in.